-For people looking to switch to a campervan, or make their campervan a daily driver, fuel economy is often a concern.
-Heavier campervans do decrease fuel efficiency and the often-smaller petrol engines don’t help.
-However, some campervans are more fuel efficient than others, and there’s always ways to increase your fuel efficiency.
+Heavier campervans tend to decrease fuel efficiency, and the often-smaller petrol engines don’t help.
+However, some campervans are more fuel-efficient than others, and there are always things you can do to increase your fuel efficiency, too.
 Read on to learn more.

 Fuel Efficiency by Type

-With VW campervans, the MPG (miles per gallon) does vary across the different types.
-This is especially because the original T2s on the road are from c.1960 and modern California’s come with TDI engines that are designed for modern emissions and MPG tests.
-Finding concrete MPG stats for earlier campervans is tricky, as MPG wasn’t regulated by law then through the WLTP tests, so no one had to release road test MPG.
-Similarly, customer reported MPG is also tricky to obtain, as dashboards didn’t display MPG until recent years in the VW Transporters.
+Finding concrete MPG stats for earlier campervans is tricky, as MPG wasn’t regulated by law then through the WLTP tests (Worldwide Harmonised Light Vehicle Test Procedure), so no one had to release road test MPG.
+Similarly, customers reported MPG is also tricky to obtain, as dashboards didn’t display MPG until recent years in the VW Transporters.

-MPG also varies incredibly in older models, as many owners have mapped their engine to deliver a higher bHP, which will affect MPG.
-We’ve collated reported MPGs and applied urban and rural driving (city vs motorway driving) to understand what VW Transporter has the best MPG.
-For the T2-T4 we used data from drivers on fuelly across a variety of manufacturing years to obtain a fair average.
+We’ve collated reported MPGs and applied urban and rural driving (city vs motorway driving) to understand which VW Transporter has the best MPG.
+For the T2-T4 we used data from drivers on Fuelly across a variety of manufacturing years to obtain a fair average.

 An average taken from multiple owners rather than manufacturer figures.